bloodraven9/botn-translations-russian/README.md

 Translation PO files for Breeders of the Nephelym

 # Attention!!!
-The POedit program cuts comment lines with a spaces in dialog sourse path.
+The POedit program cuts comment lines with a spaces in dialog sourse paths.

 SourceLocation:	/Game/UI/DefaultTheme.DefaultTheme.StyleData.TravelShrines(2 - Value).TravelShrines.ShrineName